DoD Officials Provide COVID-19 Update

-Department of Defense Deputy Press Secretary Jamal Brown opens a COVID-19 media briefing with Acting Assistant Secretary of Defense for Health Affairs Dr. Terry Adirim and the director of the Defense Health Agency, Army Lt.
-Gen. Ronald J. Place, the Pentagon, Washington, D.C., April 21, 2021.
+Acting Assistant Secretary of Defense for Health Affairs Dr. Terry Adirim delivers remarks at a media briefing on COVID-19, the Pentagon, Washington, D.C., April 21, 2021.
 (DoD photo by Lisa Ferdinando)

 |Date Taken: